 Mufflers and Silencers

-Dissipative silencers incorporate absorptive materials to convert acoustic energy to heat across a broad frequency range
+Dissipative silencers line the duct or exhaust path with absorptive materials (typically fiberglass or mineral wool), converting acoustic energy to heat across a broad frequency range.

-Compare: Sound Absorption Materials vs. Acoustic Barriers—absorption reduces reflections within a space (lowering reverberation), while barriers block transmission between spaces (increasing isolation).
-An FRQ might ask you to specify which approach addresses a particular acoustic problem.
+Compare: Sound Absorption Materials vs. Acoustic Barriers: absorption reduces reflections within a space (lowering reverberation), while barriers block transmission between spaces (increasing isolation).
+These solve fundamentally different problems.
+An exam question might describe a scenario and ask you to identify which approach applies.

 Statistical and Adaptive Signal Processing